Arsenal Stadium: History

 No significant portion of Leitch's original stadium remains today following a series of bold redevelopments during the 1930s.
 The idea was to create a ground for London that could capture the grandeur of Villa Park, home of Birmingham club Aston Villa.
 The Highbury project was ambitious in its scale and reach, the first stand completed being the West Stand, designed by Claude Waterlow Ferrier and William Binnie in the Art Deco style which opened in 1932.
-On 5 November the same year the local Tube station was renamed from Gillespie Road to Arsenal.
+On 5 November the same year, the local Tube station was renamed from Gillespie Road to Arsenal following successful persuasion by manager Herbert Chapman.
+The stadium's name was also changed from Highbury to Arsenal Stadium.
+Chapman next decided to install a 45-minute clock on the North Bank despite the Football Association's concern that it would undermine the referee's authority.
+The North Bank terrace was given a roof in 1935 and the clock was moved to the front of the southern terrace, giving it the name the Clock End.
 Leitch's main stand was demolished to make way for a new East Stand, matching the West, in 1936.
-The West Stand cost £45,000 while the East Stand went far over budget and ended up costing £130,000, mainly thanks to the expense of the facade.
-The North Bank terrace was given a roof and the southern terrace had a clock fitted to its front, giving it the name the Clock End.
+The West Stand cost £45,000, while the East Stand went far over budget and the final cost was £130,000, this was mainly due to the expense of the facade.

 During the 1948 Summer Olympics, the stadium hosted the football preliminaries.
 For the next 50 years, the stadium changed little, although during the Second World War the North Bank terrace was bombed and had to be rebuilt; the roof was not restored until 1956.

-Floodlights were fitted in 1951, with the first floodlit match being a friendly against Hapoel Tel Aviv on 19 September of that year.
+Chapman had demonstrated floodlit football at Highbury in November 1932, however, the Football Association had banned its members from taking part in a floodlit match.
+Following the lifting of the ban in December 1950, in 1951 Arsenal became the first team in Division One to fit floodlights, with the first floodlit match being a friendly against Hapoel Tel Aviv on 19 September of that year.
 The floodlights that adorn Dalymount Park, once stood at the Arsenal stadium.
 They were shipped to Dublin in 1962.
 The inaugural floodlit match saw Arsenal beat Bohemians 3–8.
 Undersoil heating was added in 1964.
 Unlike at many other grounds, Arsenal refused to install perimeter fencing, even at the height of hooliganism in the 1980s, which made it ineligible for use as an FA Cup semi-final venue.